resilientscale/cg-customer-broker/simple-service-broker/simple-broker.md

 > NOTE: Browser extensions such as JSONView (https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) can be helpful in formatting JSON output such as that returned from service brokers.

-## Registering a Space Scoped Broker
+## Registering a Space-Scoped Broker

 Once the broker application is running, we can register it as a service broker with Cloud Foundry.
 If you are a Cloud Foundry admin, you can register a broker and make it available system wide.
 These brokers are referred to as `standard brokers`.
 However, if you aren't an admin you can still register a broker within a space provided you have the SpaceDeveloper role.
-These brokers are referred to as `space scoped brokers`
+These brokers are referred to as `space-scoped brokers`

 > More information on roles in Cloud Foundry is availble here: https://docs.cloudfoundry.org/concepts/roles.html.